 Analyzing Top Paths

-The total number and percentage of users who completed a flow is indicated on the left, while the percentage of users who converted from one step to the next is indicated between each step.
+The total percentage of users who reached the ultimate destination of a flow is indicated on the top left, while the total users that reached a given step and the percentage of users who converted from the previous step are indicated on the bottom of each step.